OnyeijeBridget/OnyeijeBridget/README.md

 ### My Background

-While I’m working toward my degree in Pharmacy, I’ve developed a strong interest in the role that data analytics plays in healthcare.
+While working towards my degree in Pharmacy, I’ve developed a strong interest in the role that data analytics plays in healthcare.
 My goal is to bridge the gap between clinical knowledge and data-driven insights, helping to improve patient outcomes and streamline healthcare processes.

 ### Here’s what I focus on: